 Beginning with Maniac Cop (1988), director William Lustig and screenwriter Larry Cohen created a series that offered an appealing variation on the slasher film, due in large part to Cohen’s quirky scripts.
 Maniac Cop II (1990), the best of the series, is an amazing film.

 Maniac Cop 3: Badge of Silence was subject to a number of problems during production.
-Director William Lustig walked off before the end of shooting and was replaced by Joel Soisson, the producer/screenwriter of The Prophecy (1995) and sequels, Dracula 2000 (2000) and sequels, Highlander: Endgame (2000) and Pulse (2006) and sequels, who was responsible for adding the campier novelty deaths.
+Director William Lustig walked off before the end of shooting.
+He was replaced by Joel Soisson, the producer/screenwriter who usually specialises in making sequels to other people’s films, including The Prophecy (1995) and sequels, Dracula 2000 (2000) and sequels, Highlander: Endgame (2000) and Pulse (2006) and sequels, who was responsible for adding the campier novelty deaths.
 Larry Cohen also voiced dissatisfaction with the rewriting of his script.